9QIX/Google-Cybersecurity-Certification-Notes/III. Connect and Protect - Networks and Network Security/Week 2/II. System identification.md

 **Real-World Example - Email Proxy**:
 - A practical application of an email proxy server is illustrated.
 It was used at a large U.S. broadband ISP to implement robust anti-spam filtering, tagging a significant portion of incoming emails as spam before allowing them for delivery.
-- The use of **[[Proxy Servers]]** enabled efficient spam filtering without affecting the underlying email platform.
+- The use of **[[Proxy servers]]** enabled efficient spam filtering without affecting the underlying email platform.

 **Significance in Network Security**:
-- **[[Proxy Servers]]** play a pivotal role in network security by filtering both incoming and outgoing traffic.
+- **[[Proxy servers]]** play a pivotal role in network security by filtering both incoming and outgoing traffic.
 They remain vigilant for potential network attacks, adding an essential layer of protection against threats originating from the unsecured public network, commonly known as the internet.